-I know a scam when I see it.
+I know a waste of time when I see it.

 Another way to verify a site has real users is to look for their user count.
 Legit dating sites will want to boast about how many people use their site.
 It’s a way of showing off.
 Scam dating sites that use fake profiles will always hide this information because they might not, in fact, have any real users at all.

 So one red flag on this site was they wouldn’t let me do a full search for women in my area.
 They said, not surprisingly, I had to pay to see all of the profiles.
 Why would I pay for a site before I can even see what they have to offer?

 The company that runs QuickFlirt.com, it turns out, is based in the Virgin Islands.
 Yes, that place where people make bank accounts to avoid tax fraud.
 That’s where they are based.
 Their name is Together Networks Holding Limited.
 It sounds a little less romantic than QuickFlirt, doesn’t it?